Tinker0425/PetFinderAPI/README.md

 2. **Github Actions Daily Python Run**
 :warning: The cron job is commented out in the yml file.
 If you would like it to run daily, go to `` and uncomment the cron line
    - Go to Github Actions in your repo
-   - Go to `Fetch and Upload PetFinder Data`
+   - Go to `Fetch and Upload PetFinder Data` & Run
-   - Click `Run workflow` -> `Run workflow`
-   - You can then click on the event and the run to look at details
    - Once it completes :white_check_mark: Go to Google cloud and check:
      1. A csv with today's date was added to your bucket
      2. `raw_petfinder` data in your BigQuery for today's petfinder values!

 3. **Github Actions Daily DBT**
 :warning: The cron job is commented out in the yml file.
 If you would like it to run daily, go to `` and uncomment the cron line
-   - Go to Github Actions in your repo
-   - Go to `Run dbt Transformations`
+   - Go to `Run dbt Transformations` & Run
-   - Click `Run workflow` -> `Run workflow`
-   - You can then click on the event and the run to look at details
    - Once it completes :white_check_mark: Go to Google cloud and check in BigQuery:
      1. Created 'active_pets', 'stg_petfinder', and partitioned and clustered 'transformed_petfinder'